philipkierkegaard/animal_classification/reports/README.md

 --- question 3 fill here ---

-We chose Gradio for our project because it’s intuitive and easy to use.
-One of our team members had some prior experience with it, which made getting started even smoother.
-Gradio simplified the process of creating an interactive interface, allowing us to focus on the core functionality without worrying about the details of UI design.
-It was practical, efficient, and helped us complete the project much faster.
-We’d recommend it to anyone looking for a straightforward way to add interactivity to their work.
+We chose Gradio as our third-party framework because it’s intuitive, easy to use, and perfect for building interactive interfaces.
+One of our team members had prior experience with it, which helped us get started quickly and confidently.
+Gradio allowed us to create an engaging user interface for our project without needing to dive into complex UI design or spend extra time on front-end development.

+Its practical features, such as drag-and-drop widgets, automatic hosting, and easy customization, simplified the process significantly.
+We were able to focus entirely on the core functionality of the project while Gradio took care of the interactive aspects.

+Using Gradio not only saved us time but also allowed us to complete the project more efficiently and deliver a polished result.
+It was an excellent fit for our needs, and we’d highly recommend it to anyone looking to add interactivity to their projects quickly and easily.

 ## Coding environment